Sanmiareoye/nail-recommender/README.md

-# 💅 Nail Recommender — A CLIP-Based Visual Similarity System
+# 💅 Nail Recommender — Visual Search with CLIP

 ### 🧠 Overview
 This project investigates how **multimodal embeddings** can be used for **visual similarity and recommendation tasks**, using **nail designs** as the application domain.